-Option #1 – File a Response that Satisfies All Outstanding Requirements
+Final Office Action Option #1 – File a Response that Satisfies All Outstanding Requirements

-You will receive a final office action if you did not properly address a relatively straightforward issue raised in a previous non-final office action.
+You’ll receive a final office action if you didn’t properly address a relatively straightforward issue raised in a previous non-final office action.
 For instance, the trademark examining attorney may have requested that you amend the identification of products/services listed in your trademark application, enter a disclaimer of a descriptive portion of your trademark, or modify the description of any design elements that are part of your trademark.
 In the event you failed to comply with the trademark examining attorney’s requests, a final office action will be issued reiterating those same requests.
 If you prepare and file a response to the final office action that fully satisfies all outstanding requirements, then the trademark examining attorney will approve your trademark application and it will continue through the registration process.
 If you don’t, your application will go abandoned.

-Option #2 – File a Request for Reconsideration
+Final Office Action Option #2 – File a Request for Reconsideration

-Option #3 – File an Appeal with the Trademark Trial and Appeal Board
+Final Office Action Option #3 – File an Appeal with the TTAB

-Regardless of the issues presented in a final office action, you have the right to file a trademark appeal with the Trademark Trial and Appeal Board (“TTAB”).
+Regardless of the issues raised by the trademark examining attorney, you have the right to file an appeal with the TTAB.
 Again, the appeal must be timely filed or else your application will go abandoned.
-The Notice of Appeal and all subsequent legal briefs can be submitted electronically with the TTAB.
-Because an appeal can involve complex legal issues and will require an intimate knowledge of the TTAB’s rules and procedures, I urge you to consider working with a skilled and experienced trademark attorney to maximize the chances of winning your appeal.
+The Notice of Appeal and all subsequent legal briefs should be submitted electronically.
+Because an appeal can involve complex legal issues and will require an intimate knowledge of the TTAB’s rules and procedures, I urge you to consider working with a skilled and knowledgeable trademark attorney to maximize the chances of winning your appeal.